 Petra is the country‘s undisputed highlight: a once-thriving Nabataean city carved into pink sandstone cliffs.
 You also won’t want to miss the Roman wonder of Jerash or the Martian landscape of Wadi Rum, where you can spend a night under the star-filled desert sky.
 Wherever you go, you’ll experience Jordan’s famous hospitality, along with copious cups of sugary tea.

-If you’re keen to explore this relaxed Middle Eastern country but you’re unsure where to start, Flash Pack‘s Untold Jordan trip is packed full of can’t-do-by-yourself activities that you’ll experience alongside a group of like-minded solo travellers – all in their 30s and 40s.
-Here’s everything you need to know about a solo holiday to Jordan.
+If you’re keen to explore this relaxed Middle Eastern country but you’re unsure where to start, Flash Pack‘s Untold Jordan trip is packed full of can’t-do-by-yourself activities that you’ll experience alongside a group of like-minded solo travelers – all in their 30s and 40s.
+Here’s everything you need to know about a solo trip to Jordan.

 Jordan travel facts